ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/add-barcode-settings.md

 ## Set Scan Region

-It is not always nessary to scan the whole image to get the barcode result.
-You can set a scan region for you barcode reader when scanning a small sized barcode on an image.
+It is not always necessary to scan the whole image to get the barcode result.
+You can set a scan region for your barcode reader when scanning a small-sized barcode on an image.

 ```swift
 import DynamsoftCameraEnhancer